Uncollared Wolf Believed Responsible for Livestock Deaths Shot by CPW

 The summer Elk Fire that burned more than 14,000 acres, mainly in Rio Blanco County, was more than just a problem for firefighters and area residents.

-It also hindered efforts by staff from Colorado Parks & Wildlife from killing an uncollared wolf that was believed to be responsible for at least three attacks on lambs and ewes in July and August.
+It also hindered efforts by staff from Colorado Parks and Wildlife to kill an uncollared wolf that was believed to be responsible for at least three attacks on lambs and ewes in July and August.

 The wolf, which is thought to be the fifth yearling from the Cooper Creek pack, was likely killed by CPW officials last week, according to a report.

-The Cooper Creek pack is notorious for killing livestock everywhere it goes.
+The Cooper Creek pack has killed livestock everywhere it goes.
 After wolves were brought to Colorado from Oregon in Dec.
-2023, two paired up and produced five pups sometime in 2024.
+2023, two had paired up and produced five pups sometime in 2024.

 The male of the Copper Creek pack came from a pack in Oregon with a history of killing livestock.